bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Fine
 Material: Textile
 Your armour incorporates fine linens, silks, furs or other more exotic fibers, which impress and captivate with their dazzling colours and flowing motions.
-You add +1 to [Converse](Converse) and [Perform](Perform) skill tests when more than half of your armour pieces have the Fine Trait.
+You add +1 to [Connection](Communication#Connection) and [Confidence](Communication#Confidence) skill tests when more than half of your armour pieces have the Fine Trait.

 #### Fortified
 Material: Metal